Most American Indian tribes opt out of federal death penalty | New Country 923

 Tamera Begay, a Navajo woman, has studied the Mitchell case and agrees the tribe should steer clear of the death penalty.
 “There’s so much federal jurisdiction, that’s worrisome,” she said.

 She said tribes also recall how the death penalty has been used against them.
 In December 1862, for example, 38 Dakota men who were at war with settlers in Minnesota were hanged in the largest mass execution in U.S. history.
-An annual horseback ride is held to commemorate the men, ending at the site of the hangings in what’s now Reconciliation Park.
+An annual horseback ride to remember the men ends at the site of the hangings in what’s now Reconciliation Park.

-Today, the death penalty is more likely to be carried out in the case of a white victim than a victim of color.
+Today, the death penalty is more likely to be carried out in cases involving a white victim, than one of color.
 Native Americans make up less than one-quarter of 1 percent of victims in cases that result in executions, according to the NAACP Legal Defense and Educational Fund.
 For whites, it’s 75 percent, for blacks 15 percent and nearly 7 percent for Latinos.

-“It’s not surprising you’d see a distrust of the judicial process similar to the distrust you see in the African American community,” said Robert Dunham, executive director of the Death Penalty Information Center.
-“When you look at who is executed, you see that there are a class a favored victims and a class of disfavored defendants.”
+“It’s not surprising you’d see a distrust of the judicial process similar to the distrust you see in the African-American community,” said Robert Dunham, executive director of the Death Penalty Information Center.

 Melissa Tatum, a research professor at the University of Arizona in Tucson, said most tribes believe the criminal justice system in Indian Country doesn’t work, “not in a sufficient way that they would opt into the death penalty, and the statistics bear that out.”

-Pursuing the death penalty in a federal case isn’t taken likely, said Kevin Washburn, a University of New Mexico law professor and member of the Chickasaw Nation.
-A U.S. Department of Justice panel has to review the case.
+Pursuing the death penalty in a federal case isn’t taken lightly, said Kevin Washburn, a University of New Mexico law professor and member of the Chickasaw Nation.
+And tribes can’t decide on a case-by-case basis, he said.

 “You can’t have a murder that happens today and have the Navajo Nation authorize the death penalty tomorrow and have it apply to the murder that happened today,” he said.

-Ashlynne’s family is looking toward future change.
-The Navajo man who recently admitted to killing her, Tom Begaye Jr., cannot get the death penalty at his upcoming sentencing.
-He faces life in prison without the possibility of release under a plea agreement with federal prosecutors.

-After Ashlynne’s death, Navajo leaders met with medicine people and talked for at least two hours about the tribe’s general position on the death penalty and decided to maintain a position against it, Tribal Council Speaker LoRenzo Bates said.
+After Ashlynne’s death, Navajo leaders met with medicine people and talked for at least two hours, ultimately deciding to maintain the tribe’s position against the death penalty, Tribal Council Speaker LoRenzo Bates said.

 “Navajos see life as precious, good or bad, and so we don’t pick and choose,” he said.
 “All life is precious.”

+Under a plea agreement, Tom Begaye Jr., the Navajo man who admitted to killing Ashlynne, faces life in prison without the possibility of release.

-Pamela Foster, Ashlynne’s mother, has been gathering signatures online to convince the tribe to change its mind.
+Ashlynne’s mother, Pamela Foster, has been gathering signatures online to convince the tribe to change its position.

 “If traditional teachings are squarely against the taking of human life, WHY are we allowing it to happen?”
 Foster wrote in an online post.